Dental Implant Tooth Replacements Reverse The Aging Process

 Dental Implants vs Bridges: How to Know What’s Best for You

-The cost of the dental bridge is initially less, but it may need to be replaced at some point in the future.
+The cost of the dental bridge is initially less, but this device may need a replacement in a couple of years.
 Implants – from preparation to final placement – may seem more expensive, but over time can be more cost-effective.
 Fortunately, most dental insurance providers are paying for a portion of or all of the steps involved.

 Also, implant treatment can be more flexible, allowing patients to budget the cost in increments.
 After extraction, for example, a bone graft is sometimes needed.
 This graft typically has to heal for several months before implant placement, at which point osseointegration can take anywhere from three to six months before the process is complete.